, printed on 03/24/2023

-The Single Cell Fixed RNA Profiling assay uses probes targeting protein-coding genes in the human transcriptome.
-Each probe consists of a pair of oligonucleotides hybridized to the targeted transcript and are subsequently ligated.
+The Single Cell Fixed RNA Profiling assay uses probes that target protein-coding genes in the human or mouse transcriptome.
+Each probe consists of a pair of oligonucleotides that hybridize to the targeted transcript and are subsequently ligated.

 Gene IDs and probe sequences are defined in the probe set reference CSV input file for cellranger multi.
 Three supporting files are provided: a BED file listing the reference genome coordinates for each probe, a CSV file listing probes with predicted off-target activity that are excluded from analysis by default, and a metadata TSV file that contains gene name and description for each of the probes.
 These files are described in detail on the Probe Sets Description page.

-1. What genes are excluded from the human probe set?
+1. What genes are excluded from the human and mouse probe sets?

-2. Which genes have 1-fold coverage versus 3-fold coverage in the human probe set?
+2. Which genes have 1-fold coverage versus 3-fold coverage in the probe set?

 3. Are these probes expected to work equally well on pre-spliced mRNA from nuclei?

-4. Would these probe sequences work on non-human primate samples?
+4. Would the human probe sequences work on non-human primate samples?

 The human probe sets are designed based on the GENCODE basic transcript annotations for human and validated with human samples.
 We have not tested the human probe set with samples from other species (including primates), and the performance of the human probe set cannot be guaranteed for other species.